muratk5n/thirdwave/en/README.md

 ---

 Russia-friendly Burkina Faso gov just recently ended the deployment of French soldiers on its soil.
-They resurrected the symbolism of Thomas Sankara, a Marxist, and former President of BF 1983-87.
+They resurrected the symbolism, imae of Thomas Sankara, a Marxist, and former President of BF 1983-87.
 Sankara back then was toppled (and killed) by most likely a "outside assisted" coup involving France and its ally Ivory Coast.

 ---